tge-was-taken/KismetKompiler/README.md

 #### Options:

-- `-i, --input`: (Required) Path to an input .uasset file containing the blueprint asset to decompile.
+- `-i, --input`: (Required) Path to an input .uasset file containing the blueprint asset to decompile or a folder containing blueprint assets to decompile.
 - `-o, --output`: Path to the output .kms file.
 If not specified, a default name will be used.
+Not applicable if the input as a folder.
 - `--no-verify`: Skip verifying the equality of the decompiled code.
 - `-v, --version`: (Optional) Unreal Engine version (e.g., 4.23).
 - `-f, --overwrite`: (Optional) Overwrite existing files.
 - `--usmap`: (Optional) Path to a .usmap file.
+- `--global`: (Optional) Path to a global.ucas/utoc file.
+Required if IO store is used (eg. no uexp, usmap required)
 - `--help`: Display the help screen.

 ## Known Limitations